Cree: Moose Cree

-Moose Cree (Mōsonī or Ililiw), also known as Moosonee are located in Northeastern Ontario.
+Moose Cree (Mōsonī or Ililiw), also known as Moosonee, are located in Northeastern Ontario.

 Constance Lake First Nation is the only Cree member of Matawa First Nations.
 They are located on their reserves, Constance Lake 92 and English River 66, in the Cochrane District, Ontario.

-Mushkegowuk Council, based in Moose Factory, Ontario, represents chiefs from seven First Nations across Ontario.
-Moose Cree members are: Chapleau Cree First Nation, Kashechewan First Nation, Missanabie Cree First Nation, Moose Cree First Nation, and Taykwa Tagamou Nation.
+Mushkegowuk Council, based in Moose Factory, represents chiefs from seven First Nations across Ontario.
+Moose Cree members are Chapleau Cree First Nation, Kashechewan First Nation, Missanabie Cree First Nation, Moose Cree First Nation, and Taykwa Tagamou Nation.
 The Chapleau Cree First Nation and their two reserves, Chapleau Cree Fox Lake and Chapleau 75, are located outside of Chapleau, Ontario in the Sudbury District.
 The Kashechewan First Nation community is located on the northern shore of the Albany River on James Bay.
 The Hudson's Bay Company established a post, Fort Albany, at this location between 1675 and 1679.
 Kashechewan First Nation is one of two communities that were established from Old Fort Albany, the other being Fort Albany First Nation.
-The two Nations share the Fort Albany 67 reserve.
+The two nations share the Fort Albany 67 reserve.
 The Missanabie Cree First Nation signed Treaty 9 in 1906 but did not receive any reserved lands until 2018.
 The Missanabie reserve is in the Missanabie, Ontario area.
 The Moose Cree First Nation is based in Moose Factory in the Cochrane District.
 Moose Factory was founded in 1672–1673 by Charles Bayly, the first overseas governor of the Hudson's Bay Company, and was the company's second post.
 It was the first English settlement in what is now Ontario.
-The Nation has two reserves: Factory Island 1 on Moose Factory Island, an island in the Moose River, about 16 km from its mouth at James Bay; and Moose Factory 68, a tract of land about 15 km upstream on the Moose River.
+The nation has two reserves: Factory Island 1 on Moose Factory Island, an island in the Moose River, about 16 km from its mouth at James Bay; and Moose Factory 68, a tract of land about 15 km upstream on the Moose River.
 The Taykwa Tagamou Nation has two reserves, New Post 69, and their main reserve, New Post 69A outside Cochrane, Ontario along the Abitibi River.

-Wabun Tribal Council is a regional chief's council based in Timmins, Ontario representing Ojibway and Cree First Nations in northern Ontario.
-Moose Cree members are: Brunswick House First Nation and Matachewan First Nation.
+Wabun Tribal Council is a regional chief's council based in Timmins representing Ojibway and Cree First Nations in northern Ontario.
+Moose Cree members are Brunswick House First Nation and Matachewan First Nation.
 Brunswick House's reserves are Mountbatten 76A and Duck Lake 76B located in the Sudbury District near Chapleau, Ontario.
 The Matachewan First Nation is on the Matachewan 72 reserve near Matachewan township in the Timiskaming District.